 If you’re a smoker, take your habit outdoors to prevent secondhand smoke buildup inside, and be sure to test for radon in your basement every two to five years.
 Install a carbon monoxide detector on every floor of your home, and don’t try to remove asbestos yourself.

 Finally, keep your home clean using a HEPA vacuum and wash your bedding, curtains, and other household items regularly.

 We Are Your Indoor Air Quality Experts

-Our professionals here at Friendly Home Services in Salt Lake City, UT can help you address indoor air quality problems in your home.
+Our professionals here at Friendly Plumber, Heating and Air in Salt Lake City, UT can help you address indoor air quality problems in your home.
 Our team can help you keep your HVAC system well maintained as well as provide suggestions about air filters or air purifiers.
 Call at 801-923-6355 or request service online.